What Is an Online Savings Account and How Does It Work?

 Disadvantages of Using an Online Savings Account

-On the flip side, there are some disadvantages when you bank online.
+On the flip side, there are some disadvantages when you only bank online.
 Here are some of the cons of using an online savings account.

 • No face-to-face interaction.
 With online savings accounts, you can’t go into a physical banking location, ask questions, or sit down with a bank representative.
 For those who like face-to-face interaction, this can be a disadvantage.